$0 Nova Scotia Adoption Quick-Start Checklist

 The decision to pursue adoption after fertility treatment carries a specific emotional and practical weight that generic adoption resources do not address.
 The clinical fertility journey — IVF cycles, consultations, the ongoing process of trying — tends to be a high-control experience where every next step is prescribed.
 Adoption in Nova Scotia is the opposite: the system is bureaucratic, wait times are opaque, pathways are confusing, and the DCS website provides eligibility criteria without explaining how the process actually works.

 There is also a concrete administrative barrier that most families do not know about until they call DCS for the first time.
-Provincial policy requires that couples must be clear of fertility treatments for at least six months before DCS will accept their formal adoption application.
-This waiting period is not optional and it is not negotiable.
+Provincial policy uses a six-month clear-of-treatment period before DCS will accept a formal adoption application.
 What it is, for families who use it correctly, is the most valuable preparation window in the entire adoption process.

 What the DCS Six-Month Waiting Period Actually Means